-The MOWICO is headquartered in California, the US.
+The MOWICO is headquartered in Istanbul, Turkey.
 The MOWICO has appointed an internal data protection officer for you to contact if you have any questions or concerns about our personal data policies or practices.
 The email of MOWICO data protection officer is email@example.com

 Last updated: April 23, 2020.

 What is a Cookie?
 Whenever you visit a website, your device downloads a number of small files called “cookies.”
 The cookies are widely used to make online services work and operate more efficiently, and to provide the owners of the websites with information regarding the user experience and efficiency of the websites.
 The cookies also let the website recognise your particular device, this means it can remember your preferences, you can navigate between pages more quickly, as well as do a number of other useful things.

 Cookies serve many valuable purposes but you may wish to not allow them or to limit their use.
 Most browsers allow you the ability to manage the cookies in a way that suits you by changing the browser’s settings.
 The settings of your browser should give you the ability to disallow cookies from sites on site by site basis and to disallow cookies from sites that you do not trust.
 Please note that disabling cookies or other tracking technologies on our websites may diminish and/or disable some of the features or whole parts of our websites, and functionality may no longer work as intended.

 If you like more detailed information about cookies, you can find everything you’ll need to know over at www.allaboutcookies.org and www.youronlinechoices.eu.